sten-dev/incede-ai/src/pages/resources/alaska-airlines.md

 ###### **ABOUT INCEDE.AI**

-Incede.ai is a strategy and technology consultancy that helps companies use Business Analytics solutions to achieve competitive advantage and operational excellence.
-Our goal is to help clients deploy and manage a complete range of information requirements ranging from budgeting and forecasting to enterprise reporting to the use of innovative Business Analytics technologies like Mobile and Search.
+Incede.ai delivers enterprise-ready AI agents, workflow automation, and actionable analytics—designed to accelerate business operations, drive measurable impact, and ensure trusted governance at scale.

 Our global delivery model provides an advantage to customers by delivering best-in-class solutions economically.
+Our consultants are seasoned professionals with deep expertise in designing, developing, delivering and managing successful projects.
 By using proven processes, our customers are assured of consistently high levels of quality for every project.

-Our consultants are seasoned professionals with deep expertise in designing, developing, delivering and managing successful projects.
-This includes budgeting and forecasting, reporting and dashboarding and data warehousing solutions.
-Whether your needs include Business Analytics strategies, first-time projects, full implementations, standardizations or enhancement services, our proven practices deliver results.